Who is a carer?

 Any carer can contact Sunderland Carers' Centre and ask to join the newsletter mailing list.
-We will then send them the free newsletter every two months.
+We will then send them the free newsletter every three months.
 The newsletter will keep carers up-to-date with services for carers.
 Carers are also able to attend any of the events and activities publicised in the newsletter.

 To join the Newsletter Mailing List please contact Sunderland Carers' Centre on (0191) 549 3768.

 Membership is open to individuals or organisations who:

 * apply to the Charity in the form required by the Directors